shigueojp/cdk-amplify-react/README.md

  - [CDK](https://github.com/aws/aws-cdk) version 1.47.1.

 The frontend is using React with amplify react UI for Authentication.
+- it has unit test, integration test and UI test.

 The backend is using Amplify with the following services:
 - S3 as Storage.
 - Cognito for authentication.
 - S3 for hosting React Application.
-- AppSync for GraphQL.
+- AppSync/GraphQL.

 The CI/CD process is created through CDK using:
-- Github as Source, Codebuild, Codepipeline, CloudFront and S3.
+- Github as Source, Codebuild, Codepipeline, S3 and CloudFront.

+# Story Case

+A customer using amplify requests cross-account CI/CD since their company have Developer AWS Account and Production AWS Account.

+Until the moment, amplify does not support cross-account as we can see [here](https://github.com/aws-amplify/amplify-console/issues/64) and [here](https://forums.aws.amazon.com/thread.jspa?messageID=928291).

+## Solution

+Create a custom CI/CD through Codepipeline using CDK.

-It`s using cross account simulating two AWS accounts: developer and production.
+It`s using two **different** account simulating two AWS accounts: developer and production.
 - Developer AWS Account is related to dev/test branches.
 - Production AWS Account is related to master branch.